 Melanie – Reception

-Mel has come from an Allied Health administration background and joined our other two receptionists to complete the team.
+Mel has come from an Allied Health administration background.

-Originally from New Zealand, she has made Australia her home for the last 20 years.
+Originally from New Zealand, she has made Australia her home for over 20 years.

-She has great aspirations to travel abroad however with a large, young family this will have to come in time!!
+She has great aspirations to travel abroad however with a large family plus her studies this will have to come in time!!